Daimler to spend US$255 million updating diesel cars

 FRANKFURT: Daimler said its management board had approved measures to cut diesel pollution including an investment of 220 million euros (US$255 million) to update over three million Mercedes-Benz diesel engine cars in Europe.

-The steps are being taken to cut pollution of nitrogen oxide emissions, which have been blamed for causing respiratory disease, Daimler said.
+The measures come after German lawmakers last week summoned Mercedes-Benz executives to question them about emissions.
+At the time the carmaker agreed with the Transport Ministry to undergo another round of emissions tests.

 "The company is investing about 220 million euros.
-The service actions involve no costs for the customers.
-The implementation of the measures will be starting in the next weeks," Daimler said in a statement on Tuesday.
+The service actions involve no costs for the customers," Daimler said in a statement on Tuesday, adding that the updates would commence in the coming weeks.

 Daimler further said it would roll out its new four-cylinder OM 654 diesel engine, first launched in the new E-Class in 2016, across its entire model portfolio.